-The Company's board of directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Company manages market risk through a treasury department, which evaluates and exercises independent control over the entire process of market risk management.
+The Company's heard of directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Company manages market risk through a treasury department, which evaluates evaluates and exercises independent control over the entire process of market risk management.
 The treasury department recommends risk management objectives and policies, which are approved by Board of Directors.
-The activities of this department include management of cash resources, borrowing strategies, and ensuring compliance with market risk limits and policies.
+The extivities of this department include management objectives and policies.

 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.
+Risk management policies and systems are roviewed regularly to reflect changes in market conditions and the Company's activities.
+The Company, through its training and management standards and procedures, sims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.

 The Board oversees how management monitors compliance with the company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
-The Board is assisted in its oversight role by internal audit.
-Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Board.
+The Board is assisted in its oversight role by internal audit undertakes both regular and ad how reviews of risk management controls and procedures, the results of which are reported to the Board.